meh2481/liTools/README.md

 =======
 Tools for compression and decompression of Little Inferno .pak files, and routines for managing mod creation and merging

-Created by Daxar (aka MOM4Evr) from the infernofans forum -- http://infernofans.com/user/13
+Created by Daxar from the infernofans forum -- http://infernofans.com/user/13

 RUN ALL THESE PROGRAMS OFF A BACKUP COPY OF YOUR GAME, NOT THE ORIGINAL VERSION!
 You have been warned.